klaytn/klaytn-docs/docs/node/service-chain/getting-started/ha-for-sc.md

 ```

-If you reboot EN-02, a bridge will be connected automatically between the EN-02 and the SCN-L2-02 and data anchoring will start from the point where the connection is made as shown in the figure below.
+If you restart EN-02, a bridge will be connected automatically between the EN-02 and the SCN-L2-02 and data anchoring will start from the point where the connection is made as shown in the figure below.

 After adding the bridge between EN-02 and SCN-L2-02, you can now see the connection between the nodes are established as shown in below.